-Record 4.9 million people have Covid in UK
+Covid: Record 4.9 million people have the virus in UK

 The latest data comes on the day that most people in England will have to start paying for Covid-19 tests.

-The Government's "living with Covid" plan means free testing will only continue for certain groups - including some people with weakened immune systems, people admitted to hospital and health and care staff.
+The government's "living with Covid" plan means free testing will only continue for certain groups - including some people with weakened immune systems, people admitted to hospital and health and care staff.

-Estimated infection rates across the nations were:
+Estimated infection rates across the nations showed:

-- One in 13 people in England had coronavirus - that is about 7.6% of the population, up from 6.4% the week before
+- One in 13 people in England had coronavirus - about 7.6% of the population, up from 6.4% the week before

 - One in 14 people in Wales - or 7% of the population - up from 6.4% the previous week